fomightez/UGENE_help/Moving Unipro UGENE sequencing files on a computer or for sharing.md

 ** DO NOT MOVE OR COPY UGENE FILES WITH THE INVOLVED PROJECT OR FILES OPEN IN THE UGENE PROGRAM.
 THIS WILL TRIGGER THE PROGRAM TO TRY AND SAVE ADDITIONAL PROJECT INFORMATION THAT MAY OVERWRITE YOUR GOOD INFORMATION INADVERTANTLY ***

+Also it is highly recommended you back up your drive prior to initiating anything like this and you do any adjustments that involve opening up files in UGENE somewhere that is backed up with each version as you work, i.e., a folder monitored by Dropbox.
+I have found it very easy to irreversibly destroy such files trying to play around with them.

 ## Background